ghc/ghc/docs/users_guide/ghci.rst

     top-level expressions to be discarded after each evaluation (they are still retained *during* a single evaluation).

+    The `:set +r` option only works in conjunction with compiling to object-code (see :ghc-flag:`-fobject-code`).
+    It has no effect when GHCi compiles to byte-code (see :ghc-flag:`-fbyte-code`).

     This option may help if the evaluated top-level expressions are consuming large amounts of space, or if you need repeatable performance measurements.